fireph/docker-twitch-drops-miner/README.md

 ## 🔧 Configuration

-1. **First Run**: Access the web interface and configure your Twitch account
+1. **First Run**: Access the web interface using `http://localhost:5800`
-2. **Settings**: Modify `/TwitchDropsMiner/config/settings.json` for advanced configuration
+2. **Authentication**: Login through the web interface to your Twitch account to generate cookies.jar
-3. **Authentication**: Login through the web interface to generate cookies.jar
+3. **Settings**: Modify settings in the Settings tab or in `/TwitchDropsMiner/config/settings.json`

 ## 🐳 Docker Hub